 - 1. Perception-acquiring the available facts - 2.
 Comprehension-understanding the facts in relation to our own knowledge of such situations - 3.
 Projection-envisioning how the situation is likely to develop in the future, provided it is not acted upon by any outside force - 4.
-Prediction-evaluating how outside forces may act upon the situation to affect our projections.

-McGuinness makes an important point, however, when he observes that we should not envision the elements of situational awareness as lying in a chain or sequence, but as interlocking cycles.
+Prediction-evaluating how outside forces may act upon the situation to affect our projections as lying in a chain or sequence, but as interlocking cycles.
 None of them comes first.
-E.g., we don't suddenly enter a situation and gradually pick up raw information; we always have an ongoing action schema.
+E.g., we don't suddenly enter a situation and gradually pick up raw information; we always have an ongoing action schema.8